iron-fish/website/docs/onboarding/rpc/chain.md

 }
 `} />

-## chain/getAsset
+## <GithubCodeLink link="chain/getAsset" /> chain/getAsset

-Gets an asset from the blockchain from an identifier
+Gets an asset from the blockchain from a given identifier

 #### Request